Ridlo543/Ridlo543/README.md

 <!--
 **Ridlo543/Ridlo543** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently studying on Universitas Sebelas Maret (UNS)
+- 🔭 I’m currently studying on Sebelas Maret University (UNS)
 - 🌱 I’m currently learning Javascript, flutter,
 - 📫 How to reach me: ridloau1(instagram), ridloabdullahulinnuha543@gmail.com(gmail)
 - 😄 Pronouns: Ridlo